 All these things, perhaps.
-After all, the Asian man I’d stabbed would live – I was fairly sure – whereas this young woman was as dead as a winter night.
-And the Asian gangster had attacked me, whereas in this case we – Badger’s crew and myself – had been the aggressors.
+After all, the Cambodian gangster I’d stabbed would live – I was fairly sure – whereas this young woman was as dead as a winter night.
+And the Cambodians had attacked me, whereas in this case we – Badger’s crew and myself – had been the aggressors.

 There was no justification.
 I could not defend this young woman’s death before Allah subhanahu wa ta’ala.
 I could not defend it on Yawm Al-Qiyamah.
 And I could not defend it in a court of law.

 It took me over an hour to walk back to my car.
 I passed through rough neighborhoods, receiving hard looks and the occasional catcall.
 I paid no mind.
 I walked on autopilot, my feet reckoning the path while my brain cycled through guilt, blame and recrimination, again and again.
 I saw the shower curtain tearing free.
 Dead eyes as blue as a glacier.
 A spray of freckles and blood on white shoulders.